 The Union Public Service Commission (UPSC) conducts the National Defence Academy (NDA) and Naval Academy (NA) examinations every year.
 The purpose of the UPSC NDA and NA examination is to assess and qualify candidates for admission into the National Defence Academy and Naval Academy.
 Qualifying candidates are admitted into the Army, Air Force and Naval wings of NDA and the 10 + 2 cadet entry scheme at the INA.
-Aspirants from all over India, willing to enroll in these academies appear in the examination every year.
-The UPSC NDA & NA examination 2020 is scheduled to be held on April 19, 2020.
-The selection process of the UPSC NDA and NA examination is a complex and multi stage process.
+Aspirants from all over India, willing to enrol in these academies appear in the examination every year.
+The UPSC NDA & NA examination 2020 is scheduled to be held on September 06, 2020.
+This year, a common exam is to be held on the said date for NDA (I) and (II) admission.
+The selection process of the NDA (I) & (II) examination is a complex and multi-stage process but similar.
 In this article, the selection process of the UPSC NDA & NA examination is presented in an easy to understand way.
 Read on to understand the UPSC NDA & NA 2020 selection process.

 UPSC NDA & NA Selection Process